-Next, go online and download the Upgrade tool (IP address setting tool), from the PTZOptics Download Page.
+Download the Upgrade tool (IP address setting tool), from the PTZOptics Download Page.
 This is available for MAC or Windows machines.
 The program downloads as a ZIP file, so it needs to be un-zipped on your machine before you can run it.

-NOTE: if you need to find the IP range of your network, you can do so by following the guide in the extras section at the end of this document.
+Please note: If you need to find the IP range of your network, you can do so by following the guide in the extras section at the end of this document.

-Star (*) then Pound (#) then (Manual) – This will reset your IP configuration or the camera back its static setting at its static IP address of 192.168.100.88 (PTZ cams) or 192.168.100.99 (Zcams).
+- Star (*) > Pound (#) > (Manual) – will reset your IP configuration or the camera back its static setting at its static IP address of 192.168.100.88 (PTZ cams) or 192.168.100.99 (ZCams).
 The camera will reboot after receiving this command.

-Once you know your IP range you can right click on the camera you wish to change the IP address for and click “config”.
+Once you know your IP range you can right-click on the camera you wish to change the IP address for and click “config”.

-Note that in more complex network environments you may have to request a “STATIC IP” from the IT department to prevent any possible complications on your network in addition to the appropriate Network Mask, Default Gateway and First DNS for that Static IP
+Please note: In more complex network environments you may have to request a “STATIC IP” from the IT department to prevent any possible complications on your network in addition to the appropriate Network Mask, Default Gateway and First DNS for that Static IP

-Now that you have set the Static IP address of your PTZOptics camera, you should be able to pull up the IP interface by typing the IP address into a browser.
+Now that you have set the Static IP address of your PTZOptics camera, you can pull up the IP interface by typing the IP address into a browser.
 You will be prompted for a Username and Password, both are “admin” by default.

-The Live Video Preview in the IP interface rarely works, but if you want to get it working I would try and download the Active X plugin for IE and then use internet explorer to get the feed.
-You should be able to adjust the network video feeds, and most all of the settings for the camera from the IP interface.
+The Live Video Preview in the IP interface should show video.
+If not, go to the video tab, scroll down to the second stream settings, and change the encode protocol for the second stream to be MJPEG, Apply and then go to the System tab and reboot.
+You can adjust the network video feeds and most all of the settings for the camera from the IP interface.

-You can test your camera feed using the Upgrade 2.8 tool by right clicking on your cameras IP address in the search and choose “Preview”.
-You should be able to then click connect, and get a video feed and control of the camera over the network.
+You can test your camera feed using the Upgrade 2.8 tool by right-clicking on your cameras IP address in the search and choose “Preview”.
+You can click connect, and get a video feed and control of the camera over the network.

-You should now be able to receive an RTSP stream from your camera.
+You should now receive an RTSP stream from your camera.
 You can test the RTSP stream in VLC media player.
-Once you install VLC and launch the program you should be able to go to the “Media” drop down menu and then select “Open Network Stream”.
-In the network URL, you should enter “rtsp://<ip-address>:554/1”.
-In the example below, for a PTZOptics camera with the static IP address of 192.168.111.84, the RTSP stream would accessed by entering rtsp://192.168.111.84:554/1.
+Once you install VLC and launch the program you can go to the “Media” drop-down menu and then select “Open Network Stream”.
+In the network URL, enter “rtsp://<ip-address>:554/1”.
+In the example below, for a PTZOptics camera with the static IP address of 192.168.111.84, the RTSP stream would be accessed by entering rtsp://192.168.111.84:554/1.
 The “554” part is the port number used by the cameras, and the “1” is the stream number.
 (There are two RTSP network streams available; one for HD content “1” and one for SD content “2”)